 This is where solid systems and processes can have a profound impact.
 Vendor payments can be managed through a third party, which reduces the number of touchpoints, streamlines disbursements to vendors and provides transparent reporting to ensure your money goes where it’s supposed to go.

 In addition, deposit management services protect your cash reserves, spreading them around to various financial institutions to ensure every last dollar is fortified by FDIC / NCUA insurance — the ultimate financial safeguard.
 Your congregation can rest easy knowing that you are managing their donations wisely.

 How can religious organizations earn more from their deposits?

 The safety of your religious funds is paramount, but you’ve also got to make the most out of every dollar you bring in.
 That’s another area in which deposit management can be a tremendous asset to your organization.

-Through the process of spreading your cash reserves to different financial institutions using fintech, deposit management services allow your funds to earn the most competitive possible returns.
+Through the process of spreading your cash reserves to different financial institutions using fintech, deposit management services allow your funds to earn nationally competitive returns.
 Your pool of donations stays liquid and secure while it grows.
 And, the more you can maximize your congregants’ generous donations, the more your institution will thrive.